itsmeeeeeee/MML/README.md

 ## Conclusion and Observations
 Throughout the project, we observed that the models required a large dataset to perform optimally.
 Due to the size of the available dataset (approximately 4,791 entries after filtering out neutral sentiments), the ensemble approach, which ideally benefits from larger datasets, did not perform as expected.
 The approach itself is sound; however, the limited data volume may have constrained the effectiveness of the ensemble methods.
 For validation, we employed a 5-fold cross-validation technique to ensure the robustness and generalizability of our models across different subsets of data.

-This insight highlights the importance of data volume in training complex models and suggests areas for future improvement, such as acquiring more data or refining the models to better handle smaller datasets.